-Your registration for or attendance at any ArcticNet event or online event indicates your agreement to abide by this policy and its terms.
+Your attendance at any ArcticNet event, meeting or online event indicates your agreement to abide by this policy and its terms.

-ArcticNet and its partners are honoured to invite the global Arctic community to join us at the ArcticNet Annual Scientific Meeting.
-This conference will bring together a diverse and international community.
+ArcticNet and its partners are honoured to invite the national and global Arctic research community to join ArcticNet events and/or meetings as they bring together a diverse and international community.

-As we discuss science from different perspectives, cultures and knowledge bases, we wish to foster an inclusive open environment for all participants.
-Our goal is to create an environment where everyone feels welcome to participate, speak up, ask questions, and engage inconversation.
+As we discuss science from different perspectives, cultures and knowledge bases, we wish to foster an inclusive, safe and open environment for all participants.
+Our goal is to create an environment where everyone feels welcome to participate, speak up, ask questions, and engage in conversation.